minio/minio-service/README.md

 ## Getting Help

-Please reach to us at https://slack.minio.io if you need help in configuring.
-Please open a [github issue](https://github.com/minio/minio/issues) on MinIO server for bugs, enhancements etc on this project.
+Please reach to us at [here](https://min.io/pricing) if you need help in configuring and setting up MinIO.
+Please open a [github issue (https://github.com/minio/minio/issues) on MinIO server projects for bugs, enhancements regarding this project.

 ## Guidelines